Skip to main content

 Toggle light/dark to see theme adaptation

-Semantic color tokens — components reference only these, never raw values
+Key semantic tokens — purpose-named, never raw palette values

 --color-bg